Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

 ### Learning Activities

-- **Lecture** (45 mins): Slide presentation or lecture on file formats, durability and recommended formats.
+- **Lecture** (45&nbsp;mins): Slide presentation or lecture on file formats, durability and recommended formats.
-- **Discussion Activity** (20 mins): This activity can be facilitated in plenum, as a Q&A guided by prompts and questions (and answers) that the instructor has prepared before the session.
-The walking questions (Resource 2) can be used for this activity about image formats, formats that are best suited for short and medium term storage, file formats best suited for long term preservation and why use non-proprietary/open formats.
-The instructor can use Resource 1 where it discusses formats to facilitate the discussion.
+- **Discussion Activity** (20&nbsp;mins): This activity can be facilitated in plenum, as a Q&A guided by prompts and questions (and answers) that the instructor has prepared before the session.
+The walking questions (Resource&nbsp;2) can be used for this activity about image formats, formats that are best suited for short and medium term storage, file formats best suited for long term preservation and why use non-proprietary/open formats.
+The instructor can use Resource&nbsp;1 where it discusses formats to facilitate the discussion.

 ### Materials to Prepare

 - Lecture/slide deck on open and closed file formats and considerations to use each.
-- Question prompts to facilitate the discussion activity around file formats (Resources 1, 2).
+- Question prompts to facilitate the discussion activity around file formats (Resources&nbsp;1, 2).

 ### Instructor Notes